Sulfacetamide/prednisolone (Into the eye)

 - Redness, pain, swelling, or discharge not present in your eye before using this medicine

-- Sensitivity to light, trouble seeing, or other change in vision
+- Sensitivity to light, trouble seeing, or other changes in vision

 - Yellow eyes or skin